 3. Jerusalem artichokes have blood sugar-regulating properties.

-An experiment made to observe the physiological effects of sunchoke-fortified diets confirmed that Jerusalem artichoke indeed has the ability to reduce serum glucose levels, triglycerides, total cholesterol, and LDL cholesterol in hyperglycemic rats.
-This claim is supported by a study published by the British Journal of Nutrition in 2014 concluding that the plant is useful in the prevention of the onset of Type 2 diabetes and NAFLD in high-fructose diet-fed rats.
+An experiment made to observe the physiological effects of sunchoke-fortified diets confirmed that Jerusalem artichoke indeed could reduce serum glucose levels, triglycerides, total cholesterol, and LDL cholesterol in hyperglycemic rats.
+This claim is supported by a study published by the British Journal of Nutrition in 2014, concluding that the plant is helpful in the prevention of the onset of Type 2 diabetes and NAFLD in high-fructose diet-fed rats.

 A separate research study was also conducted in 2013 regarding hypoglycemia and liver protection among diabetic rats.
 Results showed that water extract of Jerusalem artichoke reversed the increase in serum glucose levels in the animal subjects.
-This suggests that sunchokes have the potential benefit of giving relief from diabetic symptoms by improving liver health.
-This study gives useful information for understanding the anti-diabetic effect of the plant.
-The other minerals found in Jerusalem artichokes such as copper, magnesium, manganese, and zinc also contribute to its overall antidiabetic action.
+This finding suggests that sunchokes have the potential benefit of giving relief from diabetic symptoms by improving liver health.
+This study also provides valuable information for understanding the antidiabetic effect of the plant.
+The other minerals found in Jerusalem artichokes, such as copper, magnesium, manganese, and zinc, also contribute to its overall antidiabetic action.

 4. Jerusalem artichoke improves overall digestive health.

-We know that a sick gut may cause numerous diseases, affecting various body systems including the biliary system.
-This is how Jerusalem artichokes further help the gallbladder and the liver – by improving digestive symptoms, improving immunity, and supporting a healthy digestive system.
+We know that a sick gut may cause numerous diseases, affecting various body systems, including the biliary system.
+Jerusalem artichokes further help the gallbladder and the liver by improving digestive symptoms, improving immunity, and supporting a healthy digestive system.

-The Jerusalem artichoke plant contains heliangine and sesquinterpene that ease various GI issues like indigestion, dyspepsia, or slow digestion.
-This is on top of sesquinterpene’s other medicinal qualities making it a good anti-inflammatory, analgesic, antifungal, antiviral, and antibacterial agent.
+The Jerusalem artichoke plant contains heliangine and sesquiterpene that ease various GI issues like indigestion, dyspepsia, or slow digestion.
+These components make Jerusalem artichoke a good anti-inflammatory, analgesic, antifungal, antiviral, and antibacterial agent.

-Inulin found in the plant also helps in regulating bowel movement and improving the composition of the colonic microflora.
+Inulin found in the plant also helps regulate bowel movement and improve the colonic microflora composition.
 This was proven by a few animal experiments, one of them stating that inulin is an effective antibiotic for livestock to control pathogens that cause diseases.
 A separate study in 2017 also tested the growth performance, nutrient digestibility, and the activity and composition of the large intestines of rats supplemented by Jerusalem artichokes.
-It concluded that diets supplemented with sunchokes helped improve fiber utilization along with enhanced absorption of calcium and phosphorus.
+It concluded that diets supplemented with sunchokes helped improve fiber utilization and enhanced absorption of calcium and phosphorus.
 It also showed a positive shift in the population of good bacteria within the gut.

 Jerusalem artichokes are also a source of resistance starch, which is essentially a prebiotic, that helps feed the good bacteria and promotes overall gut health.

-Lastly, Jerusalem artichokes are loaded with B-vitamins, including thiamine.
-This helps with the hydrochloric acid in the stomach.
+Lastly, Jerusalem artichokes are loaded with B-vitamins, including thiamine, which helps with the hydrochloric acid in the stomach.